Volatility forecasting with machine learning and intraday commonality

 \subsubsection{Long short-term memory (LSTM)}

-LSTM, proposed by \citet{hochreiter1997long}, is an artificial recurrent neural network (RNN) architecture, which is well-suited to classifying, processing and making predictions based on time series data.
+{A recurrent neural network (RNN) requires that historic information is retained to forecast future values.
+Therefore RNN is well-suited for processing, classifying, and making predictions based on time series data \cite{bucci2020realized}.
+LSTM, proposed by \citet{hochreiter1997long}, is an extension of the RNN architecture by replacing each hidden unit in RNNs with a memory block to capture the long-term effect.
+LSTMs have received considerable success in natural language processing, time series, generative models, and etc. }

 For simplicity, we consider the time series for a given stock and remove the subscript for stock identity.
 The standard transformation in each unit of LSTM is defined as follows.
-For a more detailed discussion, we refer the reader to \cite{hochreiter1997long}.
+For a more detailed discussion, we refer the reader to \citet{hochreiter1997long}.